faithvoid/Unshittifier/README.md

 - Allow users to set manual redirects for each website
 - Add cute random animal photos to the blocked page to lighten the user's mood.
 - Add settings page

+# Sites to add:
+- AntiFandom (Fandom replacement)
+- Any sort of FOSS Instagram front-end replacement (like Bibliogram, r.i.p.)